f5devcentral/f5-agility-labs-nginx/docs/class11/module5/lab1.rst

 Our API has two endpoints:

 - ``https://jobs.local/get-job`` is used to GET a random job title.
-- ``https://jobs.local/add-job`` is will accept an HTTP POST with a list of job titles in JSON format.
+- ``https://jobs.local/add-job`` will accept an HTTP POST with a list of job titles in JSON format.
 For example:

 .. code-block:: yaml